Associating the Derivation Group with a Plan

 Once there, create a new plan with the following parameters:

-After the plan has been created, select the plan on the table to the right, and then select Open plan in the pane on the left.
+in the pane on the left.
 You should be presented with a plan view that resembles the image below:

-Select the External Sources
+) and select the External Sources

-tab on the left, and you should see the following:
+tab.
+You should see the following:

 This panel tells us that there are no derivation groups currently linked to our plan, meaning the external events we uploaded before are not yet associated with it.